Health and Wellbeing

 Charlie Waller Foundation

-We feel very lucky to have welcomed Zoe Woodworth from the Charlie Waller Foundation on Thursday 13th February, who helped us launch our ‘Forefield Five Superheroes’ for supporting mental health and wellbeing.
+We feel very lucky to have welcomed Zoe Woodworth from the Charlie Waller Foundation, who helped us launch our ‘Forefield Five Superheroes’ for supporting mental health and wellbeing.
 Zoe also led two workshops in the evening to inform staff and parents about the strategies we are using in school and how you can support your child.
 If you couldn’t attend the workshop the PowerPoint is available for you to look at.

 We have also had an article published in the Charlie Waller Newsletter as they wanted to use Forefield as an example of good practice.